NVlabs/Sana/README.md

 ### 1. How to use `SanaPipeline` with `🧨diffusers`

-run `pip install -U diffusers` before use Sana in diffusers
+1. Run `pip install -U diffusers` before use Sana in diffusers
+1. Make sure to use variant(bf16, fp16, fp32) and torch_dtype(torch.float16, torch.bfloat16, torch.float32) to specify the precision you want.

 ```python
 import torch